Point Loma Marina

 First diplomatic design work with U.S. Department of State: Niamey, Niger

-We were awarded a contract by the U.S. Department of State Bureau of Overseas Building Operations to design several U.S. embassies around the world, beginning with a new Embassy currently under construction in Niamey, Niger.
-Other projects in design phases include Guatemala City, Guatemala and Merida, Mexico.
+We were awarded a contract by the U.S. Department of State Bureau of Overseas Building Operations to design several U.S. embassies around the world, beginning with a new Embassy in Niamey, Niger.
+Other projects include Guatemala City, Guatemala and Merida, Mexico.

 Second Living Building in progress: Georgia Tech

-Miller Hull and Lord Aeck Sargent of Atlanta were selected by Georgia Institute of Technology to design the ‘Living Building at Georgia Tech’, expected to be the most environmentally advanced educational and research facility in the Southeast.
-Currently under construction, slated for completion in 2020.
+Miller Hull and Lord Aeck Sargent of Atlanta were selected by Georgia Institute of Technology to design the ‘Living Building at Georgia Tech’, one of the most environmentally advanced educational and research facility in the Southeast.

 Pike Place Market, MarketFront addition